 Do you see any fresh scat?
 Are there food sources near by?
 Try to figure out where the deer in the area might be feeding.

 Also keep any eye for where the deer are bedding.
 Be careful not to disturb this area.
 If you disturb their bedding area, the deer might not return for weeks.

-Are there any fresh looking rubs in the area?
+Are there any fresh looking rubs or antler sheds in the area?

 With all the information above in mind (and noted) you can try to piece together the big picture of how the deer in the area behave.
 If you figure out where the deer are bedding and where they are feeding, you can position yourself to catch them as they are traveling between the two.